bcgov/smk/docs/configuration/tools/basemaps.md

 ## Choices Property
 `"choices"`: `Array`

 The list of base maps to let the user choose from.
-The names are taken from [this list](#basemap-viewer).
+If the list is empty, all base maps will be available.